-When you come to lease a car, your payments don’t go directly through the leasing company.
-The dealership actually sells the car to a bank, which sets the lending price and is who you’ll be making your monthly lease payments to.
+When you come to lease a car, your payments don’t go directly through the dealership or leasing company.
+The dealership actually sells the car to a bank, which then sets the lending price and is who you’ll be making your monthly lease payments to.

 Many car manufacturers have their own banks.
-So if you lease a Honda it will go through Honda Financial Services, or a Chrysler will go through Chrysler Capital and so on and so forth.
+So if you lease a Honda it will go through Honda Financial Services, a Chrysler vehicle will go through Chrysler Capital and so on and so forth.

-A few use normal banks, like Mazda, which uses Chase Bank.
+A few use normal consumer banks, like Mazda, which uses Chase Bank.

 Finally, there are third-party banks.
 Several different brands offer deals on these banks.
 The three main third-party banks that you’ll typically see offered with a lease are US Bank, Ally Bank and CAL Automotive.

 Which is better?
 It depends on the monthly rate and especially the rebates they offer you.
 (More on this in the next section.)

 Here, it’s important to distinguish between leasing a car and financing.
-Both involve monthly payments, but when you finance a car, you own it at the end of the contract, whereas with a lease you return the car to the dealership at the end of the lease.
-With financing, you can go to any bank that will approve your loan, whereas a lease contract must go through a bank that works with your brand of car.
+Both involve monthly payments, but when you finance a car, you own it at the end of the contract, whereas with a lease, you return the car to the dealership at the end of the lease.
+With financing, you can go to any bank that will approve your loan, whereas a lease agreement must go through a bank that works with your brand of car.